junobuild/docs/docs/troubleshooting.md

 ---

+### A Satellite ID is not configured.
+Juno cannot be initialized.

+If you encounter the error:

+> A Satellite ID is not configured.
+Juno cannot be initialized.

+This means `initSatellite()` from the SDK is being called without a proper configuration.
+Most likely, the plugin responsible for loading your `juno.config` file values isn't set up correctly or is missing entirely.

+To resolve this issue, make sure your SDK is correctly configured by following the steps in the documentation: [Setup SDK > Configuration](./setup-the-sdk.mdx#configuration)

+---

 ### Invalid character: "&lt;"

 When you scaffold an app with a template, the `juno.config` file includes placeholder values for the satellite IDs: